ciniki/classes/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The classes module stores information about classes the business offers.
+The classes module stores information about classes the tenant offers.
 This module is a more basic version of the courses module.

 License